QuantEcon/lecture-python-programming.myst/lectures/oop_intro.md

 Methods are *functions that are bundled with objects*.

-Formally, methods are attributes of objects that are callable (i.e., can be called as functions)
+Formally, methods are attributes of objects that are **callable** -- i.e., attributes that can be called as functions

 ```{code-cell} python3
 x = ['foo', 'bar']